Don’t let a hidden comment end up in

 - Opposing counsel sends back a 90-page redline and you can’t tell what they actually changed without reading the whole thing twice

-- You’re co-editing a brief with another paralegal and the document is starting to look like a kindergarten finger-painting
+- You’re working on a document with another author and it’s starting to look like a kindergarten finger-painting

 - Someone told you to “scrub the metadata before it goes out,” and you nodded, but you’re not 100% sure what that actually involves